jasonsuk/backend-dev/README.md

   Coding along [a Youtube tutuorial by Travery Media](https://www.youtube.com/watch?v=_1xa8Bsho6A)

 #### `Express-project`
   Build an api from starter data and codes provided as part of [Node.js, Express, MongoDB & More: The Complete Bootcamp 2020](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)

+  - `code-along` : code along after each course
+  - `review` : code review to grasp bigger picture

+#### `Devcamper-app`
+  Build a bootcamp directory app as part of [Node.js API Masterclass With Express & MongoDB](https://www.udemy.com/course/nodejs-api-masterclass/)

+  - `coursework` : codes from the course
+  - `application` : self-coded works to apply the logic in the course and tweak the content